BET

-Black Entertainment Television (BET) is an American basic cable channel targeting Black American audiences.
+Black Entertainment Television (BET) is an American basic cable network targeting Black American audiences.
 It is the flagship channel of the BET Media Group, a subsidiary of Paramount Skydance Corporation's Media Networks division.
-Launched as a USA Network programming block on January 25, 1980, BET would eventually become a full-fledged channel on July 1, 1983.
+Launched as a USA Network programming block on January 25, 1980, BET evolved into a full-fledged cable channel in September 1982.

-As of November 2023, BET is available to approximately 67,000,000 pay television households in the United States-down from its 2011 peak of 92,000,000 households.
+As of November 2023, BET is available to approximately 67,000,000 pay-TV households in the United States, down from its 2011 peak of 92,000,000 households.

 History

 Early years

 After stepping down as a lobbyist for the cable industry, Freeport, Illinois native Robert L. Johnson decided to launch his own cable television network.
 Johnson acquired a loan for $15,000 (equivalent to $55,648 in 2023) and a $500,000 (equivalent to $1,854,921 in 2023) investment from media executive John Malone to start the network.
 The network, which was named Black Entertainment Television (BET), launched on January 25, 1980.
 Cheryl D. Miller designed the logo that would represent the network, which featured a star to symbolize "Black Star Power".

-Initially broadcasting for two hours a week as a block of programming on the Madison Square Garden Sports Network (which would change their name to USA Network three months after BET launched), the network's lineup was composed of music videos and reruns of popular black sitcoms.
+Originally broadcasting for two hours a week as a block of programming on the Madison Square Garden Sports Network (which would change their name to USA Network three months after BET launched), the network's lineup was composed of music videos (currently never aired on the main network due to the end of 106 & Park in December 19, 2014) and reruns of popular black sitcoms (such as The Jamie Foxx Show, House of Payne, and others).